MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 1. Select **Create pull request** to merge the newly created branch in a second pull request to complete the revert.

 > [!NOTE]
 > The branch created during this revert has a single commit that reverts the file changes in the pull request.
-The branch does not contain a reverted commit for each of the commits merged in the original pull request.
+The branch doesn't contain a reverted commit for each of the commits merged in the original pull request.

 ## Cherry-pick a pull request